Mark Plotkin

 Mark J. Plotkin (born May 21, 1955) is an ethnobotanist and a plant explorer in the Neotropics, where he is an expert on rainforest ecosystems.
-Plotkin is an advocate for tropical rainforest conservation and host of the Plants of the Gods: Hallucinogens, Healing, Culture and Conservation podcast.
+Plotkin is an advocate for tropical rainforest conservation, and is the co-founder and president of the Amazon Conservation Team.
+He is the host of the Plants of the Gods: Hallucinogens, Healing, Culture and Conservation podcast.